TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-vc707/README.txt

   needs to be installed and compiled with the following command: Please, note the MIG Series7 only have to be generated if it is going to be used in the system.

+  make map_xilinx_vhdl_lib
   make vsim
   make mig_series7
+  make sgmii_series7

-  Then rebuild the scripts and simulation model:
+  Then rebuild the sofwtare and launch the simulator simulation:

+  make soft
-  make distclean vsim
+  make vsim-launch

   Modelsim v10.1 or newer is required and simulate Xilinx memory controller for Series 7.